raiden-network/raiden-service-bundle/README.md

 ## Overview

-The Raiden Network uses a federation of [Matrix](https://matrix.org) servers as it's transport layer.
+The Raiden Network uses a federation of [Matrix](https://matrix.org) servers as its transport layer.
 To ensure reliability, availability and neutrality it is desirable that those servers are being operated by multiple independent entities.